Katachi Amti

 Cooking chana dal

-1. Rinse 1 cup chana dal (bengal gram) very well in fresh water.
+1. Rinse 1 cup chana dal (split husked Bengal gram) very well in water.

-2. Then in a bowl soak the chana dal in enough water for 1 to 2 hours.
+2. Then, soak the chana dal in enough water for 1 to 2 hours.

-4. In a stovetop pressure cooker, add the soaked chana dal.
+4. In a pressure cooker, add the soaked chana dal.

-6. Cook the chana dal for 6 to 7 whistles or till they are softened and cooked.
+6. Cook the chana dal for 6 to 7 whistles or till softened and cooked.

-7. Once the pressure settles down on its own, then only open the pressure cooker.
+7. Once the pressure settles down naturally, open the lid of the pressure cooker.

 10. Measure and keep all the ingredients ready.